LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220326.md

 **LambdAurora**: I just hope that I don't bore someone.

 **Gdude**: It was fine.
 Don't worry about it.
 Oh well, thanks for coming everyone.
 We're going to wrap it up for now.
 See you in 2 weeks' time.
-As usual, there'll be an after-party in the #voice-chat channel.
+As usual, there'll be an after-party in the `#voice` channel.
 That just tends to happen at this point.
 Maybe there won't be, but who knows.
 Either way, thanks for coming everyone, we'll catch up next time.

 **LambdAurora**: Bye bye~